Faridghr/Sales-Performance/README.md

 - Present the data for each KPI on a monthly basis for both the current year and the previous year.
 - Identify the months with the highest and lowest sales and make them easy to recognize.

-**Chosen Chart:** I chose the BANs with Sparkline, similar to the sales dashboard, to fulfill this requirement.
+**Chosen Chart:** BANs with Sparklines, similar to the sales dashboard, to track trends.

 #### Customer Distribution by Number of Orders:
 - Represent the distribution of customers based on the number of orders they have placed to provide insights into customer behavior, loyalty, and engagement.

-**Chosen Chart:** A histogram is the best match to clearly show the distribution of customers based on the number of orders.
+**Chosen Chart:** Histograms to clearly show the distribution of customers based on order count.

 #### Top 10 Customers by Profit:
 - Present the top 10 customers who have generated the highest profits for the company.
 - Show additional information like rank, number of orders, current sales, current profit, and the last order date.

-**Chosen Chart:** A table listing the top 10 customers with additional fields is the best match for this requirement.
+**Chosen Chart:** A detailed table listing the top 10 customers with supplementary fields.

 ## Design & Interactivity Requirements
 ### Dashboard Dynamic